ManRueda/speach-flow/README.md

 Use the WebSpeach API with events.

-Listen to a work or quote and the trigger all the callbacks.
+Listen to a word or quote and the trigger all the callbacks.

 * Support jQuery and NodeJS syntax
 * Support RequireJS and Globals